Undergraduate Academic Program

-Undergraduates may repeat courses in which they earn a D, F, or No Pass.
+Undergraduates may repeat courses in which they earn a D, F, No Pass, or W. For an undergraduate to repeat a course more than once requires approval of the student’s college.
+A grade of W counts as an attempt.
 Courses in which a D or F is earned may not be repeated on a Pass/No Pass basis.
 Courses in which a grade of No Pass is earned may be repeated on the same basis or for a letter grade.
-For the first 15 credits of repeated courses, the original grade and corresponding grade points earned are excluded in calculating the GPA, and only the grade and grade points from the repetition are used.
-After the 15-credit maximum is reached, the GPA will be based on all grades assigned and grade points earned.
+For the first 15 credits of repeated courses, the original grade is excluded from the GPA, and only the grade from the repetition is used.
+After the 15-credit maximum is reached, all grades are included in the GPA.
 However, credit is not awarded more than once for the same course.
 The grade assigned each time the course is taken will be permanently recorded on the official transcript.
-Repetition of a course more than once requires approval of the student’s college.

 The university is dedicated to the unhindered pursuit of knowledge and its free expression.
 It is essential that faculty and students pursue their academic work with the utmost integrity.
 This means that all academic work produced by an individual is the result of the sole effort of that individual and acknowledges the contributions of others explicitly.
 It is the responsibility of students and faculty to be absolutely clear about what constitutes plagiarism, cheating, or other violations of academic integrity.
 Violations of academic integrity by students result in both academic sanctions (e.g., failing the course) and disciplinary sanctions (e.g., suspension or dismissal).
 Consult Appendix G of the campus’s Student Policies and Regulations Handbook for more discussion and information.

 UC Santa Cruz awards several honors for outstanding academic achievement.